New England-Only Market Basket Bumps National Grocer Out of Its #3 Spot

 That's fandom for you.

-And now it looks like the lovers of Trader Joe's are no longer enough to keep it in the top 3 most favorite markets.
+Now, it looks like the lovers of Trader Joe's are no longer enough to keep it in the top 3 favorite markets.
 They've been knocked out by Tewksbury, Massachusetts-based Market Basket, according to Super Market Perimeter.

 What's crazy about this is the Market Basket chain is purely a New England thing, while Trader Joe's, lovingly known as TJ's to its dedicated base, is a German-owned California-based chain with locations all over the country.

 Let's beat our chests for the little big guy climbing 3 spots from last year.

 Seriously, this is very cool, and gives "support local" a whole new meaning.
 For us in New England, shopping at a big box like Market Basket fits that category.

 To no one's surprise, Amazon (owner of Whole Foods), is #1, followed by Texas-based H-E-B, Market Basket, Wegman's (a New York-based grocer only located in 7 eastern states), then Amazon Fresh.

 Trader Joe’s, which is home to, let's be honest, the unique and obscure delights that gives it its incredible charm, is now #7.

 Being a lover of TJ's, I'm still happy about this New England win, because how can we not root for a "right coast"-based market versus "left coast", you know?